 Prevent Disputes by Fixing the Workflow Before Bills Go Out

-Most tenant utility billing disputes do not come from a mysterious edge case.
+Most tenant utility billing disputes do not come from an unusual edge case.
 They come from ordinary process failures: source bills captured inconsistently, occupancy inputs that were never refreshed, exclusions handled one month and forgotten the next, or charges released before reconciliation is complete.
 If your workflow produces a different answer depending on who prepared the worksheet, the problem is not only training.
 It is missing process control.

 The first improvement priority is standardization.
 Use one intake method for utility bills, one allocation worksheet structure, one review step for exclusions and vacancy treatment, and one chargeback support file format.
 The second is timing.
 Freeze the inputs that drive the billing run, document them, and reconcile before the resident-facing charges are finalized.
 The third is exception visibility.
 Teams should know which properties are carrying unusual adjustments instead of discovering them during close.